Clink Street, London

 Posted: 20 Apr, 2015

-In May 2011‚ Giles Heap was contacted by the Landscape Architects‚ Witherford Watson Mann‚ who asked if he would assist in the specification of the repaving of a number of streets around the Southbank area of London.
-When Giles found out which streets were being looked at‚ he realised that CED had already supplied setts there…almost 20 years before.
-Was this serendipity?
+In May 2011‚ Giles Heap was contacted by the Landscape Architects‚ Witherford Watson Mann‚ who asked if he would assist in the specification of the repaving of several streets around the Southbank area of London.
+When Giles found out which locations were on the spec, he realised that CED had already supplied setts there…almost 20 years before.

 The brief from WWM‚ Southwark Council and English Heritage was simple.
-Make it old‚ make it smooth and make it look like it fits‚ but it soon became apparent that to fulfil all the constraints of colour‚ size‚ finish and technical ability to suit a busy‚ tourist-focused route through the heart of London’s Shad Thames area of the Southbank‚ a little thought and inspiration was required.
+Make it old‚ make it smooth and make it look like it fits.
+However, it soon became apparent that to fulfil all the constraints of colour‚ size‚ finish and technical ability to suit a busy‚ tourist-focused route through the heart of London’s Shad Thames area of the Southbank‚ a little thought and inspiration was required.

 As this area of London’s Southbank was one of the main likely through-routes for pedestrians wanting to see the Olympics 2012 Torch Relay‚ the whole scheme had to be finished by the end of March.
-Due to the tight working conditions expected on site and because construction had to be completed while the roads were still accessible to the general public‚ CED also arranged to supply all the setts pre-mixed in crates to a specific ratio of colours and sizes prior to delivery‚ thus reducing the amount of space required on site at any one time and thus the disruption to the general public.
+Due to the tight working conditions expected on-site and because construction had to be completed while the roads were still accessible to the general public CED also arranged to supply all the setts pre-mixed in crates to a specific ratio of colours and sizes before delivery‚ thus reducing the amount of space required on-site at any one time and in turn, the disruption to the general public.

 The changes made to this most historic part of Old London have transformed the area from an accessibility nightmare‚ into what is now a welcoming‚ attractive walkway‚ running past some of London’s most famous landmarks‚ from The Golden Hind‚ past the ruins of Winchester Palace and The Clink Prison‚ right through to Shakespeare’s The Globe Theatre.